The New Student Orientation Program is designed to both acquaint students with Providence College and to welcome them to their new community.

 In late August, all new commuter and residential students will return to campus for two weekends of Fall Orientation programming (before and after the first week of classes).
 During Fall Orientation, they will have an opportunity to reconnect with students in their major, participate in the Common Reading Program, attend seminars and interest sessions, and learn about the vast resources and involvement opportunities available to them on-campus.
 There will also be exciting social opportunities provided throughout the program.

-During the fall and spring semesters of their first year on campus, new students will also participate in various Extended Orientation activities with their Orientation groups or residence hall floors.
+During their first year on campus, new students will also participate in various activities with their Orientation groups and residence hall floors.

 The Center for Orientation, Transitions & LeadershipProvidence CollegeSlavin Center 106Providence, RI 02918Phone: 401.865.1085Office Hours: Monday-Friday: 8:30am-4:30pm